Director, NCSC Center for Jury Studies

 National Center for State Courts

-Williamsburg, Virginia (September 16, 2013) – The National Center for State Courts has selected Michael Garrahan, Plans and Programs Specialist for the New Jersey Administrative Office of the Courts, as the recipient of the 2013 G. Thomas Munsterman Award for Jury Innovation.
+Williamsburg, Virginia (October 8, 2014) – The National Center for State Courts has selected Jon A. Gegenheimer, Jefferson Parish Clerk of Court in Gretna, Louisiana, as the recipient of the 2014 G. Thomas Munsterman Award for Jury Innovation.
 The Munsterman Award recognizes states, local courts, organizations or individuals that have made significant improvements or innovations in jury procedures, operations and practices.

 The National Center for State Courts, headquartered in Williamsburg, Va., is a nonprofit court reform organization dedicated to improving the administration of justice by providing leadership and service to the state courts.
 Founded in 1971 by the Conference of Chief Justices and Chief Justice of the United States Warren E. Burger, NCSC provides education, training, technology, management, and research services to the nation’s state courts.